 Between La Paz, Baja California Sur and Mazatlan, passenger ferries or cruise ships operated by Sematur can bring you to Mazatlan.

 There is a daily trip at 3 PM.
 It carries cars, with Thursday scheduled for the cargo and passengers.

 The fare varies, depending on the class: seats costs $52, tourist-class service with two beds $116, cabin class with two beds and a private bath $142, and special class $167.

 It is a must and it is for your own good as well to purchase the tickets in advance through the Ferry Office at Paseo Clansen 310 located on Carnaval Street.
 Or better yet, contact your travel agents.

-Railroads within Mexico are in excellent condition, so are the trains which is good news to you if you're really fired-up to train travel in Mexico.
-There's no traffic travelling in Mexico by train, which means it's a faster ride as compared to taking cabs and other public transport.
+Railroads within Mexico are in excellent condition, so are the trains which are good news to you if you’re really fired-up to train travel in Mexico.
+There’s no traffic travelling in Mexico by train, which means it’s a faster ride as compared to taking cabs and other public transport.